Google's wearable Glass gadget: cool or creepy?

 "The fact that it's Google offering the service, as opposed to say Brookstone, raises privacy issues," said Marc Rotenberg, the executive director of the Electronic Privacy Information Center, a non-profit privacy advocacy group, citing Google's history and its scale in Internet advertising.

-Rotenberg says his main concern centres on the stream of data collected by the devices - everything from audio and video to a user's location data - going to Google's data centres.
+Rotenberg says his main concern centers on the stream of data collected by the devices - everything from audio and video to a user's location data - going to Google's data centers.

 Ryan Calo, a University of Washington law professor who specializes in privacy and technology, said Glass is not very different from other technologies available today, whether it is a smartphone or "spy" pens that secretly record audio.
 But Glass is on people's faces, so it feels different.